 2. Should I quit smoking?

-If you smoke, you should quit.
-Research has shown smoking increases inflammation in your body.
+If you smoke, you should quit. has shown smoking increases inflammation in your body.
 It also increases your risk of cancer, heart disease, and stroke.
 It’s more difficult to manage more than one chronic condition at once.
 Smoking may also make it harder to breathe if you develop AS-related lung problems.

 Ask your doctor for information on smoking cessation options and for a referral to a smoking cessation program in your area.